-Written exam: 1 hour 45 minutes

-100 marks 50% of GCSE

-Questions

-Multiple choice questions (20 marks)

-Five questions each with a number of sub questions (80 marks)
+Written exam: 1 hour 45 minutes 100 marks 50% of GCSE Questions Multiple choice questions (20 marks) Five guestions each with a number of sub guestions (80 marks)

-Non-exam assessment (NEA)

-Task 1: Food investigation
+Non-exam assessment (NEA) Task 1: Food investigation

 Students' understanding of the working characteristics, functional and chemical properties of ingredients.
+E.g. function of eggs in foams.
 Practical investigations are a compulsory element of this NEA task.

-Task 2: Food preparation assessment Students' knowledge, skills and understanding in relation to the planning, preparation, cooking, presentation of food and application of nutrition related to the chosen task.
+Task 2: Food preparation assessment

+Students' knowledge, skills and understanding in relation to the planning, preparation, cooking, presentation of food and application of nutrition related to the chosen task.